-These healthy vegan, gluten-free snickerdoodles with almond flour are soft, chewy cinnamon cookies with a healthy twist!
-Bonus, these easy vegan snickerdoodles are also grain-free, refined sugar-free, and gluten-free, made only with wholesome ingredients!
+These healthy almond flour snickerdoodles with almond flour are soft, chewy cinnamon cookies with a healthy twist!
+Bonus, these gluten-free snickerdoodle recipe with almond flour is also refined sugar-free, and egg-free made only with wholesome ingredients!

 Are snickerdoodles vegan?